3D Model Importer App Reference

 Lighting Settings adjust the overall visual presentation of your scene.

 - Use Backdrop toggles whether or not to show a backdrop

 - Backdrop Distance moves the backdrop, where "0" sets it equal to your current focal point and "1" sets it all the way to the back.

-Changes the direction of the Directional Light
+- Horizontal Angle changes the direction of the Directional Light horizontally

 If your computer cannot meet the demands of your 3D model, quality settings will help mitigate some of the render latency.

-Quilt Render Quality
+Quilt Resolution Quality